There are a number of organisations that have helplines you can call or even text if you need to talk to someone without being face-to-face.

 Phone: 116 123 (landline and mobile calls are free from Ireland)

-The Console 24/7 Suicide Helpline is available to anyone who is in suicidal crisis, to anyone concerned for someone else who may be in suicidal crisis, and for those who have been bereaved by suicide.
+The Console 24/7 Suicide Helpline is now run by Pieta House and available to anyone who is in suicidal crisis, to anyone concerned for someone else who may be in suicidal crisis, and for those who have been bereaved by suicide.

 Available 24 hours a day, seven days a week, 365 days a year and aims to provide callers with support, advice and where appropriate, referral services.